BLOCKvIO/web-face-sdk/README.md

 #### Fetching a vAtom

-You are able to fatch a vAtom by providing it's id.
+You are able to fetch a vAtom by providing it's id.
 Currently this is restricted to the backing vAtom or one of it's children.
 >Providing an id that is not the backing vAtom or one it's children will cause an error to be thrown.

 ```